-Signups for the 2014 CSA shares are now open!
+Signups for the 2014 grain share are now open!

-We have a big change coming in 2014 – customizable shares.
+We have an exciting change this year – customizable shares.
 Starting this year, you will still sign up for a full share or a half share, and then once the harvests are in, we’ll tell you the crops and you can choose how much you want of each one.
-Sweet!
+You have been asking and we are delivering.
+Pretty Sweet, eh!

 We are two local food lovers, who started our careers working in professional kitchens and created Wheatberry Bakery & Cafe in Amherst, MA.
 In 2008, inspired by our experiences as bakers and as small farmers, we started working with local farmers to grow local grains, and created the PVHG CSA to bring those grains right to the tables of families in our communities.